OSVR/Managed-OSVR/README.md

 ## MSBuild Requirements and Properties
 Some MSBuild tweaking was involved in getting the multi-framework targeting and native library copying working.
 Though the build can produce a .NET 2.0 assembly, you'll need at least 4.0 and the corresponding MSBuild to execute these builds.

+If you prefer to exclusively use MSBuild, or want to build all variants at once, just run `msbuild Managed-OSVR.proj /target:<TARGET>` where `<TARGET>` is replaced by one of:
+- `ClientKit` - to just build the main assembly, in all four configurations.
+- `Examples` - to just build the examples, in all four configurations.
+- `Build` (or with the `/target` flag omitted - build everything in all configurations
+- `Clean` - clean all projects, all configurations.

-For command-line builds, the following properties (centralized in [`MultiFramework.targets`](MultiFramework.targets) and [`CopyNativeLibraries.targets`](CopyNativeLibraries.targets) may be interesting:
+For command-line builds, the following properties (centralized in [`MultiFramework.targets`](MultiFramework.targets) and [`CopyNativeLibraries.targets`](CopyNativeLibraries.targets) may be interesting when building an individual project (likely don't work with the `Managed-OSVR.proj` superproject):

-- `Configuration` - A standard MSBuild property, but with the distinct meanings discussed above in Build Options, automatically setting `TargetFrameworkVersion`
+- `Configuration` - A standard MSBuild property, but with the distinct meanings discussed above in Build Options, including automatically setting `TargetFrameworkVersion`
 - `BuildRoot` - The parent directory that will contain `bin` and `obj` - defaults to a directory named `build` in the repository root.
 - `NativeRoot` - Defaults to the bundled `osvr-core-snapshots` directory, but you can point it to a similarly-laid-out alternate directory.
 If you look in the corresponding targets file, you'll see that you can override the locating of the native libraries additionally/instead at each level of granularity, to accommodate any sort of build environment.